 The Grand Times Hotel Sherbrooke has an outdoor patio close to the Lac des Nations with views of Mont Orford.
 Perfect for photography.

-Website / Address: 1 Rue Belvédère S, Sherbrooke, Quebec, Canada J1H 0G8
+Website / Address: 1 Rue Belvédère S, Sherbrooke, Eastern Townships, Quebec, Canada J1H 0G8

 Eastern Townships Day Three Trip Itinerary